EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Optional Course Materials

 There is no official textbook or set of course notes for EE 120.
-EE 120 is a self-contained course in that the lecture notes, lectures, discussions, and labs contain all of the material you are responsible for knowing.
+EE 120 is a self-contained course in that the lectures, discussions, and labs contain all of the material you are responsible for knowing.
 However, if you would like additional information beyond what is covered in lectures, homeworks, and labs, you can look at these two textbooks:

 * [Signals and Systems by Oppenheim and Willsky](https://github.com/gigahidjrikaaa/Engineering-Books/blob/main/Signals%20and%20Systems/Oppenheim%2C%20Willsky%2C%20Nawab%20-%20Signals%20%26%20Systems%20%5B2nd%20Edition%5D.pdf)